operator-framework/operator-sdk/website/content/en/docs/kubebuilder/quickstart.md

 ### Multi-Group APIs

-Before creating an API and Controller, consider if your operator's API requires multiple [groups][API-groups].
+Before creating an API and controller, consider if your operator's API requires multiple [groups][API-groups].
 If yes then add the line `multigroup: true` in the `PROJECT` file which should look like the following:

 ```YAML